ynbh/walker/README.md

 https://ynb.sh/posts/free-speech-and-some-concerns: ✅
 https://www.toeflresources.com/speaking-section/toefl-speaking-templates: ✅
 ```
-In situations where `walker` is unable to resolve some arbitrary URL, it will terminate streaming the boolean-y response to the terminal and `panic`.
-I intend to make this process a tad bit more graceful by storing those URLs in a distinct vector and displaying them at a later time so that the entire process is not disrupted.
+In situations where `walker` is unable to resolve some arbitrary URL, it will show a message stating `CANNOT RESOLVE ❌`.
+The URL is either no longer valid, or there is some kind of block that is making it unable to properly resolve the URL.
+Either way, it is best to visit the website itself and check if it loads for you.